anvie/alfred-workflows/README.md

 ## Installation

-To install the script generator, simply clone the repository and run the setup script:
+Simply clone this repository and then drag-n-drop workflow you want to add into "Workflows" section in AlfredApp Preferences.

 ## Available Commands